 I love that it is so easy to duplicated a WordPress block now.
 Simply click inside the block to select it, then hit the three vertical dots on the toolbar.
 Hit duplicate.

 Alternatively, when you are in a block use the shortcut CONTROL-SHIFT-D (COMMAND-SHIFT-D on a Mac).

 Reuse a WordPress block

 Another great feature about WordPress blocks is the REUSABLE BLOCK option.

-Any block that you’ve created on a page can be saved so that the styles can be used again.
+The style of a block can be saved and used again.
 This limits the need to recreate each item throughout the site.
-Hurray!
+Hurrah!

 Click on any block to show the toolbar, then click the 3 vertical dots at the end.
 Here you will find a menu item labelled ‘Add to Reusable Blocks’.

-Once saved, the reusable block is found in the block library.
+The saved reusable block is found in the block library.
 So you just find and add it like any other block.
-Very useful.
+Handy.

 Reuseable blocks can be managed, so you haven’t got too many surplus ones in the collection.